-Maumet is the sister of the Michelin star chef William Ledeuil, and she has used her brother’s experience to create a menu that is both inventive and delicious.
+Maumet is the sister of the Michelin star chef William Ledeuil, and she has used her brother’s experience to create an inventive and delicious menu.

-The menu starts with a collection of hors d’oeuvres, followed by contemporary Japanese dishes that feature vegetables and fish.
+The menu starts with hors d’oeuvres, followed by contemporary Japanese dishes featuring vegetables and fish.
 The menu changes regularly, so there is always something new to try.

 Some popular dishes include Sardinian gnocchi with mussels topped with herb-garnished bouillon, free-range heirloom chicken, and pork from Iberia.
 No matter what you order, you’re sure to enjoy a unique and tasty meal.